julieyjones/Coding-Assignment-Data-Curation-and-Analysis/README.md

 The code starts by importing necessary libraries such as `requests`, `BeautifulSoup`, `pandas`, `re`, `matplotlib`, and `seaborn`.
 It utilizes `requests.get` to fetch the Wikipedia page on GDP, and then, `BeautifulSoup` helps parse the HTML content.

 ### Step 2: Data Structuring
 The code identifies the GDP data table on the Wikipedia page using BeautifulSoup and stores it in a structured format within a Pandas DataFrame.
 It cleans and organizes the data by removing unnecessary characters, converting values to numeric formats, and handling missing data.
+Descriptive statistics are then printed.

 ### Step 3: Data Visualization
 #### Visualization 1: Top N Countries by GDP (IMF Forecast)